GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 [1.5.
 The three components of SpatGRIS [7](#the-three-components-of-spatgris)](#the-three-components-of-spatgris)

 [1.6.
-What's new and improved in ControlGRIS/SpatGRIS?
+What’s new and improved in ControlGRIS/SpatGRIS?
 [7](#whats-new-and-improved-in-controlgrisspatgris)](#whats-new-and-improved-in-controlgrisspatgris)

 [1.7.
 Groupe de Recherche en Immersion Spatiale (GRIS)